Last Updated: March 23, 2021

 Endocrine signaling may take longer because the hormone takes more time to reach its target.
 The hormones are transported, principally through the bloodstream, to where they connect with target cells to induce a particular response.
 Consequently, endocrine signaling requires more time than neural signaling to excite a response in the target cells.
 It is essential to note that the precise response time varies with different hormones.
 For example, when a person confronts a frightening or shocking situation the hormones epinephrine and norepinephrine are released within milliseconds—this is known as the fight-or-flight response.
 In contrast, certain reproductive hormones may take up to 48 hours for target cells to respond.

 The endocrine system’s feedback mechanisms maintain stable blood concentrations of hormones—the way a thermostat monitors and controls the temperature in a house.
 To make the conditions just right, the endocrine system uses two types of feedback: negative and positive.
-Negative feedback mechanisms, the most common type, attempts to maintain a target level.
-In contrast, positive feedback mechanisms attempts to increase away from a target level.
+Negative feedback mechanisms, the most common type, attempt to maintain a target level.
+In contrast, positive feedback mechanisms attempt to increase away from a target level.

 For example, in a negative feedback loop the following steps occur: